 A study of the metabolic, regulatory and reproductive activities of marine organisms with particular reference to the physical, chemical and biological environment in which they occur.
 Both field and laboratory practical work are included.

-TEXTBOOK Moore, H. B. Marine Ecology.
+Moore, H. B. Marine Ecology.
 Wiley, 1958.

-PRE-REQUISITES As for 45.101B above.
+As for 45.101B above.

-This unit is offered in the first half of the year, and consists of 2 hours' lecture and 4 hours' laboratory time per week.
+This unit is offered in Session 1, and consists of 2 hours' lecture and 4 hours' laboratory time per week.

-45.102B Animal Behaviour and Ecology
+45.102B Animal Behaviour